sagemath/trac_to_gh/Issue 5355.md

 # Issue 5355: QQbar should have a coercion from number fields with embedding

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5355

 Original creator: cwitty